Climate Outlook for February - July 2015

-BUSAN, 26 November 2014 – Synthesis of the latest model forecasts for December 2014 to May 2015 (DJFMAM) at the APEC Climate Center (APCC), located at Busan, Korea, indicates warming across the tropical Pacific consistent with the development of El Niño, likely to produce anomalously warm and dry impacts over many regions throughout the world.
-The forecasts for DJF 2014/15 show an anomalously warm pattern persisting in the tropical/subtropical Pacific consistent with anomalously wet conditions.
-Anomalously dry conditions are expected over the Maritime Continent possibly affecting neighboring northern tip of Australia.
+BUSAN, 26 January 2015 – Synthesis of the latest model forecasts for February to July 2015 (FMAMJJ) at the APEC Climate Center (APCC), located at Busan, Korea, indicates warming across the continental areas in the northern hemisphere land and the tropical Pacific.
+The forecasts for FMA 2015 show an anomalously warm pattern persisting in the tropical/subtropical Pacific consistent with anomalously wet conditions.
+Anomalously dry conditions are expected over the Maritime Continent.
 Much of the tropical Atlantic and Caribbean is also expected to receive below-normal rainfall.
-The forecasts for MAM 2015 suggest persistence of El Niño conditions with above-normal rainfall in the equatorial Central Pacific.
-Dry conditions may persist in the northern parts of South America, as well as in southern Melanesia.
+The forecasts for MJJ 2015 suggest El Niño neutral conditions with positive SST anomalies associated with above-normal rainfall across most of the equatorial Central Pacific.
+Dry conditions may persist in Central America.
 The subtropical West Pacific is expected to be anomalously dry during boreal spring 2015.

 Temperature and Precipitation Outlook: